-Presidential Primary Election: Tuesday – TBD February 27, or March, 2024
+Presidential Primary Election: Tuesday, February 27, 2024

 Primary Election: Tuesday, August 6, 2024